ttcooper/Ravenclaw/README.md

   germany_2016_processed_data.csv       |    The resulting data after processing, with engineered features can be found here as a .csv file.
-                                             The original input data was too large to upload to GitHub, but can be found at https://open-power-system-data.org/.
+                                             The original input data was too large to upload to GitHub, but can be found at https://open-power-system-data.org/. germany_lm.R                          |    This code predicts wind power generation using linear regression

+  germany_2016_with_features_adj.csv    |    This dataset use for linear regression